-- Personal statement (no more than 500 words) describing the applicant’s demonstrated academic and leadership achievements and commitment to diversity.
+- Personal statement (no more than 500 words) describing the applicant’s demonstrated academic and leadership achievements and commitment to diversity and inclusion.
 (The topic for the personal statement is meant to be broad.
 But applicants should discuss, at a minimum, the factors that inspired them to pursue a legal education and why they want a career as a lawyer.
 They may also discuss significant obstacles or challenges that they have overcome.)

 - Contact information for two references